PrasanthMV1987/Study/README.md

 Used to view the type of an object through the SHA-1 value.
 Example: git cat-file -t e69de29bb2d1d6434b8b29ae775ad8c2e48c5391 blob

 git grep
 Lets you search through your trees of content for words and phrases.
-Example: git grep "www.siteground.com" -- *.php
+Example: git grep "www.example.com" -- *.php

 git diff
 Generates patch files or statistics of differences between paths or files in your git repository, or your index or your working directory.
 Example: git diff

 gitk
 Graphical Tcl/Tk based interface to a local Git repository.
 Example: gitk

+git archive
+Creates a tar or zip file including the contents of a single tree from your repository.
+Example: git archive --format=zip master^ README >file.zip

+git gc
+Garbage collector for your repository.
+Optimizes your repository.
+Should be run occasionally.
+Example: git gc Counting objects: 7, done.
+Delta compression using up to 2 threads.
+Compressing objects: 100% (5/5), done.
+Writing objects: 100% (7/7), done.
+Total 7 (delta 1), reused 0 (delta 0)

+git fsck
+Does an integrity check of the Git file system, identifying corrupted objects.
+Example: git fsck

+git prune
+Removes objects that are no longer pointed to by any object in any reachable branch.
+Example: git prune